gopalasubramanium/hdd-power-manager/README.md

-# Raspberry Pi Hard Drive Power Management Script
+# 🖥️ Drive Power Management Script

-A simple and effective shell script to manage hard drive power settings on Raspberry Pi and similar Linux-based systems.
-This script installs and configures tools like `hdparm`, `hd-idle`, and `sdparm` to spin down hard drives automatically when they're not in use, helping extend the life of your USB or SATA drives by reducing wear from continuous operation.

-## 📜 Purpose

-Linux systems don’t always have built-in configurations to automatically manage hard drive spin-down settings.
-This script provides an automated way to install and configure the necessary tools to put your hard drive into standby mode when inactive, just like on Windows systems.

-Whether you're running a media center, a backup server, or a lightweight home server on a Raspberry Pi, this script helps reduce power consumption and noise from idle hard drives, prolonging the drive's lifespan.
+This script automates hard drive power management on Linux-based systems (e.g., Raspberry Pi) by configuring drives to spin down when inactive, thereby extending drive lifespan.

-## 🛠 Updated Features and Installation Steps
+## 📋 Features

-The script uses three tools in sequence (`hdparm`, `hd-idle`, and `sdparm`) to configure each selected hard drive.
-Only packages not already installed on the system are installed, preventing interference with pre-existing software (like OpenMediaVault).
-A rollback feature removes only the packages installed by this script if it exits unexpectedly.

-### New Features

-- **Automatic Installation with Safety Checks**: Installs only necessary tools based on compatibility, ensuring no interference with pre-existing software.
-- **Interactive Drive Selection**: Detects all attached drives and prompts the user to choose specific drives or apply settings to all detected drives.
+- **Drive Detection**: Automatically detects connected drives and prompts the user for selection.
-- **Automatic Spin-down**: Configures idle spin-down time to 10 minutes by default, saving power and reducing drive wear.
-- **Rollback Capability**: If the script exits prematurely, it rolls back any installed components while preserving pre-existing packages.
-- **Detailed Summary**: Provides a detailed summary at the end, listing all configurations applied.
+- **Power Management Configuration**:
+  - Installs and configures `hdparm`, `hd-idle`, or `sdparm` for automatic spin-down.
+- **System State Tracking**: Captures the initial and final states of drives to verify configuration success.
+- **Rollback on Failure**: Cleans up by uninstalling packages if configuration fails.
+- **Verification Tests**: Ensures configurations are applied and provides a detailed summary.

+## ⚙️ Prerequisites

+- **Root Access**: Run the script with root privileges.
+- **Internet Connection**: Required to install missing packages.

-## ⚙️ Usage
+## 🚀 Usage

-1. **Download the Script**: Download or clone the repository to your Raspberry Pi or compatible device.
+1. **Download the Script**: Save the script to your desired location.
 2. **Make the Script Executable**:
    ```bash
    chmod +x drive_manager.sh
    ```
 3. **Run the Script with Root Privileges**:
    ```bash
    sudo ./drive_manager.sh
    ```

-### Step-by-Step Walkthrough
+## 🛠️ Configuration Steps

-1. **Update Repositories**: The script begins by updating the local repository list to ensure you have the latest package sources.
+1. **Update Repositories**: Ensures the latest package versions.
-2. **Drive Detection and Selection**:
-   - Detects all connected hard drives and prompts the user to select specific drives or choose to configure all drives.
+2. **Drive Detection and Selection**: Detects drives and prompts the user for selection.
-3. **Install and Configure `hdparm` (if needed)**:
+3. **Install and Configure `hdparm`**:
-   - Installs `hdparm` and configures each selected drive to manage hard drive power settings.
+   - Installs and configures `hdparm` for standby, spindown, and cache settings.
+Fallback to `hd-idle` if incompatible.
-   - If `hdparm` is not compatible, it proceeds to install `hd-idle`.
-4. **Install and Configure `hd-idle` (as an alternative)**:
+4. **Install and Configure `hd-idle`**:
-   - Removes `hdparm` if it was installed by this script, installs `hd-idle`, and configures each selected drive to spin down every 10 minutes.
+   - Removes `hdparm` if installed by the script, then configures `hd-idle`.
-5. **Install and Configure `sdparm` (last resort)**:
+5. **Install and Configure `sdparm`**:
-   - If both `hdparm` and `hd-idle` are incompatible, `sdparm` is installed and a cron job is set up to spin down each selected drive hourly.
-6. **Rollback Mechanism**:
-   - If the script exits unexpectedly, it removes only the packages it installed, preserving any pre-existing configurations and software.
+   - Uses `sdparm` as a last resort for spin-down configuration.
+6. **Verification and Summary**: Verifies configurations and provides a summary with pre- and post-execution states.

-## 🔄 Customization Options
+## 🔧 Customization

-- **Spin-down Time**: Modify the spin-down time for each tool in the script to suit your needs.
+- **Spin-down Time**: Customize spin-down times in the script functions.
-- **Custom Drives**: The script assumes the primary hard drive is located at `/dev/sda`.
-If using a different drive, replace `/dev/sda` with the correct device identifier.
+- **Drive Selection**: Modify drive detection if using non-standard paths.

-## 📄 License
+## 📜 License

-This script is free to use, modify, and distribute for personal and commercial projects.
-Feel free to share and improve the code for the community!
+This script is free for personal and commercial use, modification, and redistribution.

-## ❤️ Support the Project
+## ❤️ Support

-If you find this project useful and would like to support further development, consider donating via PayPal at [gopalasubramanium@gmail.com](mailto:gopalasubramanium@gmail.com).
+If you found this project helpful, consider donating via PayPal: [gopalasubramanium@gmail.com](mailto:gopalasubramanium@gmail.com).
 Thank you for your support!